Preds even Stanley Cup Final at 2-2, beat Penguins 4-1 | New Country 923

 “We were in a tough hole against a really good team, came home and took care of the home games with the help of all our great fans,” Rinne said.
 “It’s a great feeling.
 We played two really good games.”

-The Penguins now have lost two straight for the second time this postseason.
-They also lost Games 5 and 6 against Washington.
-Goalie Matt Murray lost consecutive games for the first time in his young career.
+“It’s hard to win when you score one goal,” Pittsburgh coach Mike Sullivan said.
+“I thought tonight of all nights, we generated the most chances of the highest quality.”

-Nashville tapped country singer Dierks Bentley as the latest to sing the national anthem, while country singer Jason Aldean waved the towel to rev up the crowd.
-Former NBA star and TV commentator Charles Barkley also was on hand, accepting NHL Commissioner Gary Bettman’s invitation to watch in person.
+Nashville tapped country singer Dierks Bentley as the latest star to sing the national anthem, while Jason Aldean waved the towel to rev up the crowd.
+Former NBA star and TV commentator Charles Barkley also was on hand , accepting NHL Commissioner Gary Bettman’s invitation to watch in person.
+Carrie Underwood admitted during the first intermission that she didn’t get Fisher, her husband, a birthday present on Monday — holding out hope that a Stanley Cup championship celebration would do the trick in coming days.

-Rain most of Monday kept the crowd outside from reaching the more than 50,000 who turned Saturday night for the first Stanley Cup Final game in Tennessee.
-Enough people turned out to fill up Broadway for three blocks with three giant TV screens, even with Nashville opening up a downtown amphitheater for fans to watch.

-After the anthem, two catfish and one stuffed penguin hit the ice despite Nashville coach Peter Laviolette’s video plea earlier Monday asking fans not to throw anything.
+“That’s all I wanted for my birthday,” Fisher said afterward of the big win.

-Craig Smith, who had two of Nashville’s first six shots, ricocheted a puck off Murray’s pads that Jarnkrok tapped in at 14:51 to start the fans yelling.
+Craig Smith ricocheted a puck off Murray’s pads that Jarnkrok tapped in at 14:51 to start the fans yelling louder.
 Pittsburgh lost a challenge for goalie interference.

-Then Crosby, held without a shot for only the fifth time in the postseason in his career, tied it up for Pittsburgh on a breakaway.
-He skated in on Rinne, holding the puck before scoring behind the goalie’s leg just 66 seconds later for his eighth goal and 24th point of the playoffs.
+Just 66 seconds later, Crosby tied it up for Pittsburgh on a dazzling breakaway.
+He skated in on Rinne, holding the puck, faking a slap shot and then slipping one past the goalie for his eighth goal and 24th point of the playoffs.
+He also moved into 20th all-time in NHL playoff points but the Predators clamped down after that.

 “I heard it on the bench that it was possibly in the net,” Gaudreau said.
 “I wasn’t certain.
 When I heard the horn, I sort of thought it was in.”